-Mary East gave up the feminine role because her lover was hanged for robbery.
-She changed her name to James How, and kept a public house in partnership with a woman, who passed as her wife.

-For forty-two years Louis Herman has been traveling around the world as a man she was a courter speake sev.

-wife.

 For forty-two years Louis Herman has been traveling around the world as a man.
-She goes as a courier, speaks several languages, and behaves like a man of the world.
+She goes as a courier, speaks sev-eral languages, and behaves like a man of the world.
 She was recently arrested for masquerading as a man, having just arrived in America.
 Nora Smith, an Ohio girl, lived for twelve years in men's clothes, and no one ever guessed her real sex.

-Married amd divorced, Frank Blunt, alias Miss Annie Morris, deceived the public for fourteen years, the length of time in which she wore men's clothes Miss Morris managed a lumbering camp for a man.

-Ellis Glenn. of Litchfield, Ill., became

-for a man.

-Ellis Glenn. of Litchfield, Ill., became engaged to Ella Duke, but disappeared before the wedding.
+Married and divorced, Frank Blunt, allas Miss Annie Morris, deceived the public for fourteen years, the length of time in which she wore men's clothes Miss Morris managed a lumbering camp for a man.
+Ellis Glenn. of Litchfield, Ill., became for a man.
+Ellis Glenn, of Litchfield, Ill., became engaged to Ella Duke, but disappeared before the wedding.
 On arrest Glenn confessed to being a woman.

-Maggle Curley, a pretty young woman, led a rough sailor's life for years without being discovered.

-Beebe Bean was a remarkable young woman who succeeded in reaching Manila in male attire.
+Maggie Curley, a pretty young woman, led a rough sailor's life for years with-out being discovered.
+Beebe Bean was a remarkable young woman who succeeded in reaching Ma-nila in male attire.
 The girl is famous in California for her many adventure?.
 "Charles Morgan," of Bridgeport, was an expert telegraph lineman.
-A shock incapacitated Morgan, and to the nurses who attended him he confessed that he was Minnie Briggs, a professional tra-
+A shock incapacitated Morgan, and to the nurses who attended him he confessed that he was Minnie Briggs, a professional traartist peze peze artist.
+"Otto Schaffer" lived a hermit's life in Kansas for many years, after having fought in several battles.
+Although Schaffer was found after death to be a woman, she was given a soldier's fu-neral

-artist peze artist.

-"Otto Schaffer" lived a hermit's life in

-Kansas for many years, after having

-fought in several battles.
-Although

-Schaffer was found after death to be a

-woman, she was given a soldier's funeral